Terms & Conditions

 d) any policies, protocols or procedures document provided to you and tailored to the specific scopes of work you have requested us to provide to you.

-Where any conflict occurs between the provisions of any two or more of the documents referred to in 3(a) to (d), the documents lower in the order of precedence prevail to the extent of any inconsistency to those documents higher in order of precedence.
+Where any inconsistency or conflict occurs between the provisions of any two or more of the documents referred to in 3(a) to (d), the documents lower in the order of precedence prevail to the extent of any inconsistency to those documents higher in order of precedence.

 4. Qualification on our services